JimmyKenMerchant/EarthEcho/builder_linux/README.md

 **installer_linux.sh**

-* This script helps to install an executable and plugins to your Linux system.
+* This Bash script helps to install an executable and plugins to your Linux system.
   * Example to Install All: `./installer_linux.sh standalone vst3 lv2`
   * Example to Uninstall Standalone: `./installer_linux.sh standalone uninstall`
   * This script needs the root privilege.